FLAG FOOTBALL - Fall 2023

 - 5th & 6th Grade: Games are played 7 vs. 7.
 Game scores are kept but no league standings.
 Coaches will begin to develop players for specific positions while still giving them the opportunity to play all positions.

 Tennis shoes or football shoes with molded rubber cleats can be worn by the players.
 No metal or hard plastic cleats!
-Football, flag belts, and kicking tees will be provided.
-One mouth guard for each player will also be provided.
+Mouth guards are required to be worn and may be purchased at the Civic Center.
+Footballs, flag belts, and kicking tees are provided.

 Youth participating in Wahoo Parks and Recreation youth sports are required to wear approved WP&R uniform t-shirts (primarily the blue & red WP&R shirts).
-Community teams and organizations will need to wear a shirt approved via Bob Schmidt.
+Community teams and organizations will need to wear a shirt approved via Bob Schmidt that displays the WP&R logo.

 Refunds will only be issued if a child is unable to play due to injury.
 Any requests for refunds should be directed to Bob Schmidt.